Marathon Oil

 Marathon Oil Corporation was an American company engaged in hydrocarbon exploration.
-In November 2024, it was acquired by ConocoPhillips and absorbed into the company.
+In November 2024, it was acquired by ConocoPhillips.

-Marathon was founded in Lima, Ohio, as the Ohio Oil Company.
+Marathon was founded in 1887 in Lima, Ohio, as the Ohio Oil Company.
 In 1899, the company was acquired by the Standard Oil Company (New Jersey).
 After the antitrust case against Jersey Standard in 1911 and subsequent breakup of its holdings, Ohio Oil once again became an independent company.
 In 1930, Ohio Oil acquired the Transcontinental Oil Company, which operated the "Marathon" brand of retail fuel stations.
 Ohio Oil continued to use the Marathon brand, and in 1962, Ohio changed its name to the Marathon Oil Company.

 In January 1982, Marathon was acquired by U.S. Steel.
 After the acquisition, the USX Corporation was created to act as the parent of U.S. Steel and Marathon Oil, which operated as divisions.
 In 2001, USX spun off Marathon under the name Marathon Oil Corporation.
 In 2011, Marathon Oil spun off its downstream operations as Marathon Petroleum.

-As of December 31, 2020, the company had 972 e6BOE of estimated proven reserves, of which 86% was in the United States and 14% was in Equatorial Guinea.
+As of 31 December 2020, the company had 972 e6BOE of estimated proven reserves, of which 86% was in the United States and 14% was in Equatorial Guinea.
 The company's proved reserves consisted 52% of petroleum, 30% natural gas and 18% natural gas liquids.
 In 2020, the company sold 383 e3BOE per day, of which 26% was from the Eagle Ford Group, 27% was from the Bakken formation, 17% was from Oklahoma, 7% was from the Northern Delaware Basin, 2% was from other U.S. sources, and 20% was from Equatorial Guinea.

+The company ranked as the 58th-largest fossil fuel producer by historical greenhouse gas emissions, having emitted 3,804 MtCO₂e, accounting for 0.19% of total global emissions.